fresheneesz/bitcoinThroughputAnalysis/README.md

 I had a hard time finding data for disk space in the world, but I took a look at the [cheapest smartphones you can get in india](https://www.scoopwhoop.com/9-best-budget-smartphones-you-can-get-in-india-in-january-2019/) for an idea.
 The [Xiaomi Redmi Y2 specs](https://pricebaba.com/mobile/xiaomi-redmi-y2) can be bought for about 8,600 rupees ($120) and has 32GB of storage.
 This seems like a reasonable amount of storage to expect somone would have even in a poor country, given that you can get a 32GB SD card for $7 these days.

-The cost of hard disk space is declining at a rate of [about 25%](https://www.backblaze.com/blog/hard-drive-cost-per-gigabyte/), tho that rate is slowing.
+The cost of hard disk space is declining at a rate of about 25% [14](https://www.backblaze.com/blog/hard-drive-cost-per-gigabyte/), tho that rate is slowing.

 ## CPU speed

 I was not able to get good information about CPU speed because it's difficult to know how many transactions a machine with some given specs could validate.
 I would [be curious](https://bitcoin.stackexchange.com/questions/87864/how-can-i-calculate-estimate-how-quickly-a-machine-can-verify-transactions-on-th) to know more.
 However, [Eric Kuhn mentioned](https://twitter.com/erickuhn19/status/1095553655086804993) that verifying the transactions can be a much larger bottleneck than downloading them.
 There are about [415 million transactions](https://www.blockchain.com/charts/n-transactions-total) in the bitcoin blockchain, and if it can take 25 days to verify everything, as Eric Kuhn mentioned, that means his raspberry pi could only verify about 192 tps.

-The cost of cpu power is decreasing at less than [20%/year](https://www.imf.org/~/media/Files/Conferences/2017-stats-forum/session-6-kenneth-flamm.ashx), so I'll use LukeJr's number of 17%/year for cost of CPU power.
+The cost of cpu power is decreasing at less than 20%/year [15](https://www.imf.org/~/media/Files/Conferences/2017-stats-forum/session-6-kenneth-flamm.ashx), so I'll use LukeJr's number of 17%/year for cost of CPU power.

 ## Memory

-As for memory, the [Xiaomi Redmi Y2 specs](https://pricebaba.com/mobile/xiaomi-redmi-y2) (which I also used for its disk space specs) has 3 GB of RAM.
-So we'll use 2 GB for the 90th percentile user.
+As for memory, the Xiaomi Redmi Y2 (which I also used for its disk space specs) has 3 GB of RAM.
+So we'll use 2 GB for the 90th percentile user [13](https://pricebaba.com/mobile/xiaomi-redmi-y2).
 Memory has been decreasing in cost by [about 15%/year](https://jcmit.net/memoryprice.htm) (See also [my calculations](memoryCostOverTime.xlsx) on that data).

 ## An aside about technological growth